Water Justice: Rights, Access and Movements (Development Studies)

 - Term 1

-Objectives and learning outcomes of the course
+Objectives and learning outcomes of the module

-analyse issues concerning water law, governance and regulatory reform in Asia from a broad perspective encompassing their economic, social and environmental dimensions.
-Students will acquire knowledge of the basic concepts and principles underlying the governance, regulatory reform, management and conservation of water in the context of Asia, focusing on national, regional examples in the international context in which governance evolves.
+analyse issues concerning water justice, water law, and water governance from a broad perspective encompassing their economic, socio-political and environmental dimensions.
+Students will acquire knowledge of the basic concepts and principles underlying the governance, regulatory reform, management and conservation of water in the global South, focusing on national, regional examples in the international context in which governance evolves.

-Teaching takes place through a weekly 2 hour lecture and 1 hour tutorial.
+Teaching takes place through a weekly 2 hour lecture.

 Method of assessment

-60% examination, 40% coursework.
-Each student will be expected to submit one essay of no more than 4000 words, worth 40%.
+100% coursework.
+Each student will be expected to submit one essay worth 70% and a book review worth 30% of the final grade.
 Resubmission of coursework regulations apply.